Welcome to Lisson Grove & Woolwell Medical Centre

-We have recently formed a new partnership and have 4 Doctors and 3 Nurse Practitioners who work across both sites and are supported by a wider clinical team.
-In addition, we are delighted to be able to provide a very experienced mental health worker who is available every Wednesday.
+We have 5 Doctors and 4 Nurse Practitioners who work across both sites and are supported by a wider clinical team.
+In addition, we are delighted to be able to provide a very experienced mental health practitioner who is available Tuesday and Thursday at Lisson Grove.

-We are also actively involved in teaching medical students and GP trainees.
+We are actively involved in teaching medical students and GP trainees.